yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 }
 ```

-Your objective is to
+Your objective is to:

 - Refactor `Animal` so that some characteristics are not required

-_Pro Tip: only bats have wings_
+_Pro Tip: Only bats have wings._

 Example: